If someone discloses sexual violence to you, it's ok not to have all the answers. You don't need to be an expert to support them.

 If the person is willing, you can support them in contacting a member of the Sexual Violence Prevention & Support Team, based in the Student Services Centre.
 They will be allocated a Sexual Violence Liaison Officer (SVLO) who will be able to go through all the support and reporting options available to them in a trauma-informed environment.

 If the student doesn’t want to speak to an SVLO, encourage them to tell a trusted friend or family member and to seek medical advice, if relevant.
 They can independently access counselling through the University's Counselling and Mental Health Support service.
-There are also various support options they can access, including ASK in KeeleSU and Savana in Hanley.
+There are also various support options they can access in the local area, depending on where the student lives.
 There are also many online support options - you can find a selection here.

 The Sexual Violence Prevention & Support Team can help with: